 In the past, there wasn’t really a vast difference between local and traditional SEO strategies.
 There were some variations but the basic principles were similar in many ways.
-At present, local SEO has evolved and has become an optimization specialty.
+At present, local SEO has evolved and has become an optimization speciality.

 Due to changes to the local pack, dedicated local search algorithms, Google My Business evolution, AI and machine learning and online review benefits, local and traditional SEO is a separate entity.